 Our liberal arts campus—located 30 miles north of Tampa—educates just over 2,200 students.
 Total enrollment across our Central Florida campus, more than 35 regional locations, and online programs is nearly 13,000.
 Saint Leo offers over 50 undergraduate degrees, programs and endorsements as well as master's, doctoral and certificate programs in the College of Arts & Sciences, College of Business, and College of Education & Social Services.

 U.S. News & World Report Ranking

-Saint Leo is proud to have been consistently ranked as one of the top universities in the South, according U.S. News & World Report's "America's Best Colleges" list.
+Saint Leo is proud to have been consistently ranked as one of the top universities in the South, according to U.S. News & World Report's "America's Best Colleges" list.

 The publication Diverse Issues in Higher Education ranks Saint Leo among its Top 100 institutions graduating minority students with baccalaureate degrees.
-We're a small school, but we have an incredibly diverse student body composed of 41% students from underrepresented populations, representing 44 U.S. states and territories, and 66 foreign countries.
+We're a small school, but we have an incredibly diverse student body composed of 41% students from underrepresented populations, representing 44 U.S. states and territories, and over 80 foreign countries.